laravel-ja/ja-docs-5.7/original-en/upgrade.md

 **Likelihood Of Impact: Medium**

 Variables that are dynamically passed to mailable views [are now automatically "camel cased"](https://github.com/laravel/framework/pull/24232), which makes mailable dynamic variable behavior consistent with dynamic view variables.
 Dynamic mailable variables are not a documented Laravel feature, so likelihood of impact to your application is low.

+#### Template Theme

+**Likelihood Of Impact: Medium**

+If you have customized the default theme styles used for Markdown mailable templates, you will need to re-publish and make your customizations again.
+The button color classes have been renamed from 'blue', 'green', and 'red' to 'primary', 'success', and 'error'.

 ### Routing